sofar/how-to-clear/02-scope.md

 different than what a traditional software developer would use, or what for instance is used in the embedded sector.
-For that reason the expectations as to how Clear Linux OS is made may be very different from what novice users may expect.
+For that reason the expectations as to how Clear Linux OS is made may be very different from what users new to Clear Linux OS may expect.

 The methodology centers heavily around the concept that the target devices should be able to update often and quickly.
 At the opposite